nbuonin/mini-amf/doc/install.rst

 - Sphinx_ 1.0 or newer
 - Epydoc_ 3.0 or newer
 - `sphinxcontrib.epydoc`_ 0.4 or newer
-- a :doc:`copy <community/download>` of the PyAMF source distribution
+- a :doc:`copy <community/download>` of the Mini-AMF source distribution

 Then, from the ``doc`` subdirectory of the source distribution, run this command::